-A Building Survey is more in depth and is good for older homes and ones that have had work done, or you intend to do building work to.
+A Building Survey (Level 3) is more in-depth and is good for older homes and ones that have had work done, or you intend to do building work to.
 As such, it is the more expensive and comprehensive option.

 How much is an additional valuation?

-A valuation is often included as standard in a HomeBuyer’s Report, but if you want to add one to your Building Survey, it is usually under £50.
+A valuation is often included as standard in a HomeBuyer Report, but if you want to add one to your Building Survey, it's usually under £50.

 A surveyor valuation is not

 the same as a mortgage lender’s valuation.
-You might want to add a valuation to your survey if you’re not sure that the property has been appropriately priced by the seller and you want to see if it’s inline with market value.
-An estate agent’s pricing of the property is based on ‘consideration of worth’ whereas a registered valuer will be able to tell you if it’s appropriate for the market, on top of identifying any issues that might cost you more down the line.
+You might want to add a valuation to your survey if you’re not sure that the property has been appropriately priced by the seller.
+An estate agent’s pricing of the property is based on ‘consideration of worth’ whereas a valuation will be able to tell you if it’s appropriate for the market, on top of identifying any issues that might cost you more down the line.

 Are there any other costs?

-It is always your choice if you decide to follow up on this advice, and you may feel that it is not necessary, but if significant problems are uncovered in these areas, the responsibility will fall with you, not the surveyor.
+It is always your choice if you decide to follow up on this advice, and you may feel that it is not necessary.
+However, if significant problems are uncovered in these areas, the responsibility will fall with you, not the Chartered Surveyor.